 Looking back, Jason realized there had really been different versions of himself as a leader.

 Jason turned to the usual leadership advice: be stoic, don't show vulnerability, stay focused on results.
+In one-on-one meetings, he defaulted to tactics and solutions.

 His direct reports were under immense pressure.
 Many of them weren't looking for another checklist from their COO; they wanted to feel understood.